 In addition to the foregoing impacts, disruptions from the COVID-19 global pandemic, or other similar outbreaks or epidemics, could result in delays in or the suspension of our manufacturing operations, research and product development activities, regulatory work streams, clinical development programs and other important commercial functions.
 In particular, if we were required to delay or suspend our manufacturing operations, we may encounter severe product shortages, which would adversely affect our results of operations and harm our reputation.
 We are also dependent upon our third-party suppliers for many of our product components, and the COVID-19 global pandemic could have a material adverse impact on the operations of one or more of our suppliers, which could prevent them from delivering products to us on a timely basis, or at all.
-For example, our current inventory level for insulin cartridges is below targeted levels and there is no guarantee that we or our third-party cartridge manufacturer will be able to manufacture cartridges in the quantities we require to rebuild inventories or meet product demand.
-In addition, our primary infusion set manufacturer is currently working through inventory constraints and there is no guarantee it will be able to provide infusion sets in the quantities we require.
-If these or similar manufacturing challenges persist, it could have a negative impact on product sales and harm our reputation.
+For example, we continue to focus on increasing our cartridge inventory to targeted levels, but there can be no assurance that we or our third-party cartridge manufacturer will be able to manufacture cartridges in the quantities we require to meet product demand.
+In addition, in the second quarter of 2020 our primary infusion set manufacturer experienced certain inventory constraints.
+There can be no assurance our supplier will be able to provide infusion sets in the quantities we require to meet customer demand.
+If we experience these or similar manufacturing challenges in the future, it could have a negative impact on product sales and harm our reputation.

-The full extent of the impact of the COVID-19 global pandemic on our business and operations is highly uncertain and subject to change, and will continue to depend on a number of factors, including the scope and duration of the COVID-19 global pandemic.
+The full extent of the impact of the COVID-19 global pandemic on our business and operations is highly uncertain and subject to change, and will continue to depend on a number of factors, including the scope and duration of the pandemic.
 We expect any further spread of the COVID-19 global pandemic, or even the threat or perception that this could occur, or any protracted duration of decreased economic activity, could have a material adverse impact on our business, operations and financial results.

-Our ability to maintain and grow our revenue depends in part on retaining a high percentage of our customer base.
+Our ability to maintain and grow our revenue depends in part on retaining a high percentage of our customer base.\